Adamant-im/AIPs/AIPS/aip-12.md

 ## Simple Summary

-Describes behaviour for transferring different tokens in chats.
+Describes behaviour for transferring different coins/tokens in chats.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->